Nintendo Switch Online

-Nintendo Switch Online (NSO) is an online subscription service for the Nintendo Switch video game console.
-The service is Nintendo's third generation online service after Nintendo Wi-Fi Connection and Nintendo Network.
-Following an interim period where Nintendo offered online multiplayer free of charge, the subscription service officially launched on September 18, 2018.
+Nintendo Switch Online (NSO) is an online subscription service operated by Nintendo for its video game consoles, the Nintendo Switch and Nintendo Switch 2.
+The service is Nintendo's third-generation online service after Nintendo Wi-Fi Connection and the Nintendo Network.
+The subscription service officially launched on September 18, 2018; an expanded tier of the service, Nintendo Switch Online + Expansion Pack, was released on October 25, 2021.